zemersonnn/credit-risk-classification/credit-risk/Starter_Code/report-template.md

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

+* The purpose of the analysis is to identify the creditworthiness of borrowers.
+The financial information the data is located on a csv file that is composed of lending data.
+The "y" variable is set equal to the loan status.
+The value counts variable counts the distinct values of the resampled labels data.
+The machine learning process is composed of fitting a logistic regression model by training the data.
+Then the predictions are saved for the testing data by using the esting feature data and the fitted model.
+A confustion matrix and classifcation report is made to evaluate the models performance.
+Logistic regression is a binary outcome predictior that predicts the probability of a binary outcome.

 ## Results